Outdoor Adventure Itinerary

 After yesterday’s mountain biking, your muscles could probably use a stretch.
 Stroll along the 1.2-mile South River Greenway located along the South River in downtown Waynesboro.
 Park at the city lot on the corner of Arch and Main, then descend to the river, where you’ll find the paved trail.
 The famous “fish deck” and LOVEworks sculpture make for great photo ops.
 You can also count on seeing some wildlife along the way.
 This trail, loved by pedestrians, cyclists, and roller-bladers alike, represents the considerable effort and dedication of citizens and city staff to connect the South River to downtown and city parks.

-Cap off your day with dinner downtown at the Green Leaf Grill for some comfort food with a twist.
-Pair your meal with your choice of a locally-sourced craft beverage from around the Shenandoah Valley.
+Cap off your day with dinner downtown at The River Burger Bar for an elevated burger experience, or a tasty salad or wrap.
+Pair your meal with your choice of a craft beer or fun cocktail.

 The Blue Ridge Mountains boast not only great hiking but also great rock climbing.
 Just south of Waynesboro, cliffs range from 30-300’ tall.
 According to Blue Ridge Mountain Guides, “the Blue Ridge Parkway has both rock and ice climbs with low angle slabs, which are perfect for beginners, and vertical to overhung walls suited for advanced climbers looking to push their abilities.”
 The Guide offers sites and climbs suitable for all ages and skill levels that will give you a taste of climbing and rappelling over the Shenandoah Valley.
 Check their handy website for more information on all of their exciting adventures.